Corruptor: Fictional character biography

 Jackson Day was born in Smyrna, Delaware.
-An ordinary pharmaceutical factory worker, he was exposed to psychoactive chemicals from a fire.
-Thor rescued him from the fire, but he had already begun to mutate, causing Thor to go on a rampage just by his touch.
-Day was soon transferred to the Avengers' mansion for treatment.
+An ordinary pharmaceutical factory worker, he was exposed to psychoactive chemicals from a fire, giving him blue skin and the ability to negate the inhibitions of others.
+Day was soon transferred to the Avengers Mansion for treatment.
 He escaped, abandoning his wife, and became the head of the criminal Inner Circle.
 With the Inner Circle, he recruited people in financial straits, supplying financial assistance requiring the victims to commit crimes on his behalf.
 Corruptor later abandoned the Circle.

-He formed a new plan that started out by corrupting the Hulk, forcing the Hulk's best friend Rick Jones to summon the Avengers so that the Corruptor could corrupt them as well.
-Rick's SOS instead was intercepted by several superheroes based in the Southwest, including Firebird, Phantom Rider (Hamilton Slade), Red Wolf, Texas Twister, and Shooting Star.
-The plan was foiled, as the Corruptor lost control of the Hulk who managed to capture the Corruptor.
-The western heroes decided to stay together and become the group, the Rangers.
+He formed a new plan that started out by corrupting the Hulk, forcing his friend Rick Jones to summon the Avengers so that the Corruptor could corrupt them as well.
+Rick's SOS was intercepted by several Western-based heroes: Firebird, Phantom Rider, Red Wolf, Texas Twister, and Shooting Star.
+The plan was foiled, as the Hulk escaped Corruptor's control and defeated him.
+The western heroes decided to stay together and form the Rangers.

-Some time later he became a pawn of Imus Champion and somehow acquired mind control powers which he used to turn the Squadron Supreme against the Avengers shortly after they returned from the Franklin Richards version of Counter-Earth.

-The Corruptor managed to escape to Japan where he was soon confronted by Sunfire who detained him in The Vault and eventually the Raft.
-He was one of the 46 villains to escape the Raft when Electro broke out Sauron.
-He was becoming a thrall of the villain Crossfire.
-During his efforts in service to Crossfire, Corruptor was again defeated by Spider-Man.